 - The coordinator must be able to work without direct supervision.

-Nearly all student coordinators are required to:
+Nearly all student coordinator positions are required to:

 - Assist in developing and maintaining program budget